sara-imad06/WRO2025-FE-CanaaniBots/README.md

 # Special thanks
 Special thanks to 'Kaksh' for helping us get the components and letting us use the Interface Lab 😊 Your support truly made a difference!
+We also extend our heartfelt thanks to Al-Nabali & Al-Faris Co. for their generous financial support and continuous encouragement of our team.